-If you require standard engineering services, such as structural designs/calculations or an inspection for a structural report, the lead time may be up to 5-6 weeks from instruction during busy periods.
+If you require standard engineering services, such as structural designs/calculations or an inspection for a structural report, the lead time is currently 4-5 weeks from instruction but can be longer during busy periods.

 Ideally, we will be able to take on your project sooner than that, but as you will appreciate we are a reputable company so our services are in high demand.
 A busy business in this industry is a good sign of quality – so please bear with us!

 We are keen to ensure all our clients receive the highest levels of service – and lead times can vary.
 So if you want to check our availability, please get in touch.